Zions Bancorporation, N.A. research snapshot

 Fundamental monitor

-Track the July 20, 2026 earnings release, customer deposits, loan growth, NIM, provision for credit losses, nonperforming assets, classified loans, CET1, capital returns, and regulatory changes.
+Track the third quarter 2026 earnings release, customer deposits, loan growth, NIM, provision for credit losses, nonperforming assets, classified loans, CET1, capital returns, and the $300 million 2026 buyback target.

-Lower confidence if deposit costs rise, funding mix worsens, charge-offs accelerate, classified loans increase, or capital ratios fall while the stock remains near a high valuation zone.
+Lower confidence if deposit costs rise, funding mix worsens, charge-offs accelerate, classified loans increase, capital ratios fall, or the stock stays below the 50-day area for an extended time.

 Investment research summary